mcorbin/riemann-discovery/README.md

 *It's your responsability* to index events coming from your datasource to avoid expiration.

 In my example i have `kafka` in the host `kafka1`.
-If i receive metrics from Kafka, i will index these events with `:service "kafka"`  to avoid expiration.
+If i receive metrics from Kafka, i will index these events with `:service "kafka-discovery"`  to avoid expiration.

 This means that you should carefully index events from your datasource and choose the right `:ttl` in your service discovery configuration, and use the right `:interval` option :